Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Cabbage Tree Creek, this reservoir plays a critical role in the North East Coast drainage division.
+The Cabbage Tree Creek acts as the primary lifeblood for Lake Manchester, making it a cornerstone of the North East Coast network.
 Managing the flow from the Cabbage Tree Creek ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Lake Manchester.

 Agricultural & Economic Significance